Try These Foods To Get More Iron In Your Meals

 In some cases, taking the birth control pill may instead reduce your need for iron since it can make your periods lighter.
 (On the other hand, if you have a copper IUD, you might need more iron, as that BC method can make periods heavier in some women.)

 Complicating things further is that our bodies absorb iron differently depending on the source.
-We more readily take up those meat-based, or "heme" sources of iron.
-However, some plant-based "non-heme" sources contain other compounds that might make it harder or easier for us to absorb that iron.
+We more readily take up those meat-based, or "haem" sources of iron.
+However, some plant-based "non-haem" sources contain other compounds that might make it harder or easier for us to absorb that iron.
 For instance, the soy in tofu may actually enhance iron absorption.

 To get the right amount, then, Larson suggests eating a meat and plant source of iron together — the heme source will make it easier for the body to soak up the iron from the non-heme.
 Or if you're sticking just with plant-based sources, adding a vitamin C-rich food will also help you absorb more of the iron.